viniciusyoshioka/eslint-config/README.md

 # @vinicius1313/eslint-config

-This library contains the ESLint configurations I use in my projects.
+ESLint config I use in my projects.

 It supports linting and formatting JavaScript and TypeScript files.

 ## Installation